vyahello/python-optimization-cheetsheet/README.md

 > Any function that has `yield` operator is a generator.
 >
 > Generation an infinite sequence, however, will require the use of a generator, since your computer memory is finite.
+> Yield is an expression rather than statement.
 ```python
 # materials/yielding.py